Childhood Lyme Disease: What Families Experience During Recovery

 Early recognition may help protect a child’s development and recovery.

-Childhood Lyme disease can affect the nervous system, immune system, and energy metabolism, sometimes leading to cognitive, behavioral, and physical symptoms that evolve gradually over time.
+Childhood Lyme disease may affect the nervous system and can lead to cognitive, behavioral, and physical symptoms that develop gradually over time.

-Over the years in clinical practice, I have evaluated adolescents and children with suspected Lyme disease after symptoms were initially attributed to stress, anxiety, attention difficulties, or unrelated medical conditions.
+Over nearly four decades in clinical practice, I have evaluated adolescents and children with suspected Lyme disease after symptoms were initially attributed to stress, anxiety, attention difficulties, or unrelated medical conditions.

 This article is part of our Pediatric Lyme Disease guide, which explains how Lyme disease can affect children and teenagers differently than adults.